Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accesscontrol/pep/_index.md

 #### Configuration

-The application needs to have a startup configuration to enable the different standard PEPs
+The application needs to have a startup configuration to enable the different standard PEPs.

 ```c#
 services.AddAuthorization(options =>